[Copyright © 1996-2015. Hannabery HVAC. All rights reserved.]

 - Having crushed stone around the unit is best.
 It allows for good drainage, keeps the unit level and from sinking, keeps the coils clean from washed-up grass and dirt, and also keeps the service technicians shoes clean.
 This will also keep your floors and carpeting clean.

 - If building a fence around the unit, allow for room to service, or even replace the unit.
 If any major repairs need to be made, the service technician may need access to all sides on the unit.
-Don't expect the service tech to have to jump or climb over a fence.
-The unit needs to be serviced regularly.
+Don't expect the service tech to have to jump or climb over a fence - it's not safe or practical.
+The unit should be serviced on a regular basis.
 Install a gate that can be easily opened.
-We constantly see fences without gates and the customer expects the technician to unbolt the fence and then re-install it when he is finished.
-Very Inconsiderate!
+We often see fences without gates - and the customer expects the technician to unbolt and remove the fence and then re-install it when he is finished.
+Not very considerate!

 HEAT PUMP ONLY TIPS: